 Colon cancer Colorectal Cancer Family history and some dietary factors (low fiber, high fat) increase a person’s risk of colorectal cancer.
 Typical symptoms include bleeding during a bowel movement, fatigue, and weakness... read more starts to become more common about 7 years from when ulcerative colitis started in people with extensive colitis.
 The risk of colon cancer is highest when the entire large intestine is affected and increases the longer the person has had ulcerative colitis.
 After 20 years of disease, about 7 to 10% of people will have developed cancer, and after 35 years of disease, as high as 30% of people will have developed cancer.
 However, people who have both inflammatory bowel disease and inflammation of the bile ducts (primary sclerosing cholangitis Primary Sclerosing Cholangitis Primary sclerosing cholangitis is inflammation with progressive scarring and narrowing of the bile ducts in and outside the liver.
 Eventually, the ducts become blocked and then obliterated.... read more ) are at a higher risk of colon cancer starting from the time when the colitis is diagnosed.

 Colonoscopy Endoscopy Endoscopy is an examination of internal structures using a flexible viewing tube (endoscope).
-Endoscopy can also be used to treat many disorders because doctors are able to pass instruments... read more (examination of the large intestine using a flexible viewing tube) every 1 to 2 years is advised for people who have had ulcerative colitis for more than 8 to 10 years or who have primary sclerosing cholangitis.
+In addition to examinations, doctors can use endoscopy to do biopsies and give treatment.
+Endoscopes... read more (examination of the large intestine using a flexible viewing tube) every 1 to 2 years is advised for people who have had ulcerative colitis for more than 8 to 10 years or who have primary sclerosing cholangitis.
 During colonoscopy, tissue samples are taken from areas throughout the large intestine for examination under a microscope to detect the early warning signs of cancer (dysplasia).
 This removal and examination of tissue is called a biopsy.
 In a newer type of colonoscopy called chromoendoscopy, dyes are inserted into the colon during colonoscopy to highlight cancerous (malignant) and precancerous areas and may better help doctors identify areas for biopsy.